Is the left right political spectrum still applicable ?

 Liberals, Libertarians, Conservatives.

-Thus, the U.S. political spectrum looks something like this, from center to right:
+Thus, the U.S. political spectrum really looks something like this, from center to right using correct terms (not their misleading ones) :

 Progressives → Modern Liberals → Neoliberals → Neoliberal Conservatives

 The Democratic Party encompasses a mix of progressives, social democrats, modern liberals, neoliberals, and even some neoliberal conservatives.
-The Republican Party, by contrast, consists predominantly of neoliberals and neoliberal conservatives, with both parties heavily shaped by corporate donations.
+The Republican Party, by contrast, consists predominantly of neoliberals and neoliberal conservatives, with both parties heavily shaped by corporate donations favouring big business and billionaires..

 Explained here by Destiny and better by David Pakman Leftist vs Socialist vs Liberal vs Progressive: Political terms explained